Aoshua/razor-pad/README.md

 # razor-pad
-Tinkering with Kivy to build a simple .txt editor.
+Tinkering with tkinter to build a simple .txt editor.